 The university may release directory information to parties having a legitimate interest in the information.
 Directory information consists of the following: student name, address, telephone listing, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of athletes, date of attendance, degrees and awards received and most recent previous educational agency or institution attended by the student.
 Mailing lists of Florida Memorial University students will not be provided outside the university community except to the U.S. Department of Defense for military recruiting purposes as required by the Solomon Amendment.
-Students who wish to exercise their rights under the law to refuse to permit release of any or all of the categories of personally identifiable information with respect to the first term of enrollment for that academic year.
+Students who wish to exercise their rights under the law to refuse to permit release of any or all of the categories of personally identifiable information with respect to themselves must notify the registrar in writing, preferably before completion of registration for the first term of enrollment for that academic year.